Guy Houston

 Guy Spencer Houston (born October 20, 1961) is an American politician and real estate executive who served as a member of the California State Assembly from the 15th district from 2002 to 2008.
 A member of the Republican Party, Houston previously served as the 4th mayor of Dublin, California from 1994 to 2001.

 Early life and education

 Houston was born in Walnut Creek, California, on October 20, 1961.
 He spent his childhood in Pleasanton, California, and attended San Ramon Valley High School, where he played varsity football for 3 years under his father's coaching and graduated in 1978.
+He grew up across the street from John Madden.

 Houston attended Saint Mary's College of California on an athletic scholarship and originally pursued a career in sports to become a sportswriter.
-Houston graduated with a Bachelor of Science in business administration 1982 and a Master of Business Administration in 1987.
+Houston graduated with a Bachelor of Science in business administration in 1982 and a Master of Business Administration in 1987.
 He also played football and baseball for the college.